12 Absolute Best Things to Do in Arches National Park with Kids

 Double Arch

-The good news is that the nearby Pine Tree Arch (featured image) and Tunnel Arch are both easy to reach and well worth a short hike.
-Round trip is around 1.2 miles (1.9 km).
+The good news: Pine Tree Arch and Tunnel Arch are both easy to reach and well worth a visit.
+Located at the beginning of the Devils Garden Trail, this short hike is only about 1.2 miles (1.9 km) round trip and mostly flat.

 Tunnel Arch in Arches National Park Utah